geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

 the two sets of lines covered the approximate location of DO-27 and DO-18 with the objective of determining the vertical of the kimberlite pipes.
 The AeroTEM system is a concentric transmitter-receiver coil system mounted on a rigid platform.
+The AeroTEM transmitter waveform is a triangular current pulse of 1150 microseconds duration operating at a base frequency of 150 Hz.
+The transmitter loop consists of 8 turns of copper wire, 5 m in diameter, with a maximum current  of 250 A that produces a peak moment of 40,000 Am2.
 A cesium-vapour magnetometer bird is towed 10 m above the EM system.

 .. _survey_VTEM: